Types of plant tissue culture

-- Suspension culture grows much faster than callus culture need to be subcultured about every week also allow a more accurate determination of the nutritional requirement of cell and are the only system to scaling off for large scale production of cell and events somatic embryos.
+- Suspension culture grows much faster than callus culture need to be subcultured about every week also allow a more accurate determination of the nutritional requirement of cell and are the only system to scale off for large-scale production of cell and events somatic embryos.

-- The suspension culture is the group as like batch culture, continuous culture and immobilized cell culture.
+- The suspension culture is the group like batch culture, continuous culture, and immobilized cell culture.

 Pollen and Anthrax culture: